Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 					sensor emulated temperature.
 			==============  =======================================

-	The thermal zone temperature is provided by the get_temp() function pointer of thermal_zone_of_device_ops.
-When called, it will have the private pointer @data back.
+	The thermal zone temperature is provided by the woke get_temp() function pointer of thermal_zone_of_device_ops.
+When called, it will have the woke private pointer @data back.

 	It returns error pointer if fails otherwise valid thermal zone device handle.
-Caller should check the return handle with IS_ERR() for finding whether success or not.
+Caller should check the woke return handle with IS_ERR() for finding whether success or not.

 	::